slint-ui/slint/README.md

 # SixtyFPS

-This is the monolithique repository of the SixtyFPS project.
+This is the monolithic repository of the SixtyFPS project.

 ## What is SixtyFPS